 Richmond is teeming with professional and research opportunities for students interested in museum professions or arts administration.

-Several galleries including 1708 Gallery, Page Bond, and the Anderson Gallery are located near VCU.
-Also at VCU, the Cabell Library houses a remarkable, nationally significant collection of artist-made books.
+Several galleries including 1708 Gallery, Page Bond, and the Anderson Gallery are located near campus.
+The university’s Cabell Library houses a remarkable, nationally significant collection of artist-made books.

 A suite of historic house museums represent a range of architectural styles and feature decorative arts that span three centuries.
 They include the late 18th-century Wilton House; the early 19th-century Wickham House; Agecroft Hall, which was built in the 15th century and transported to Richmond in the early 20th century; and the Romanesque-style mansion at Maymont, a 100-acre Victorian estate.